patrickjamesmardis/gitviz/README.md

 let config = require('./config.json');
 ```

-gitinfo.js exports a class to store information pertaining to a directory.
+gitinfo.js exports a class to store information about a directory.
 This class's constructor will recursively add any files or directories found after a given parent directory.
 ```js
 class dir {
     constructor(dirpath, depth = 0) {